bhavyagoyal/bhavyagoyal/README.md

 I am a PhD Candidate in CS at UW-Madison.

-I am part of the Wision Lab where I am advised by Prof. Mohit Gupta.
+I am part of the [Wision Lab](https://wisionlab.com) where I am advised by [Prof. Mohit Gupta](https://wisionlab.com/people/mohit-gupta/).
 My research revolves around the areas of Computer Vision, Generative AI, and 3D Sensing.
-Currently, I am working on 3D inference models under adverse conditions like low light, motion, and LiDAR noise.